Little Known Questions to Ask Your Web Developer …

 Website designs and redesigns involve more than setting up the site structure.
-You need a lead generating and marketing strategy for each of your pages.
+You will need a lead attracting marketing strategy for each of your pages.
 You’ll also need digital assets.

 The words on your website are arguably more important than the design.
-That’s why it’s important to have professional copywriting, SEO and content marketing strategy.
+That’s why it’s important to have professional copywriting, and an SEO content marketing strategy.
 These help your website get found and turn visitors into leads.
+Ask your web developer if they provide SEO services, in-house content writing and publishing, graphic design, video production and editing and more.
+These elements will take your professional web design to the next level and help you get the most business boosting benefits from your investment.

-You’ll also need photography and possibly videography and graphic design.
-These underscore your words and tell a visual story about your brand and offerings.
-Custom photos, videos and design capture more attention than stock.
+No website is complete without imagery.
+You’ll need photographs, graphics and possibly videos.
+These support your messaging and tell a visual story about your brand and offerings.
+Custom photos, videos and design capture more attention than stock assets.
+However, if stock is your only option, you’ll find countless resources and options.

 One of the most overlooked and critical questions to ask your web developer is about ownership.
 It’s important to know the logins to your domain name registrar and web host.
 You’ll also want to know how to access the backend of your website.

 If this is not a redesign, and you’re setting up a new website, be sure the domain name is set up in your name.
 You don’t want it owned by the web design company.

 On a final note, some companies require a yearly contract to keep your site live.
-Others deliver your completed site with no strings attached.
+Others deliver your completed website with no strings attached.

-Vox Pop Marketing gives you free and full control over your domain name, hosting and website once it’s complete.
+Vox Pop Marketing gives you free and full control over your domain, hosting and website once it’s complete.

 Your website will need monthly maintenance to stay bug free and secure from hacking.
-Your CMS, theme and plugins will all need updates as software versions upgrade.
-Sometimes these updates can scramble your website design and functionality.
+The software will need updating as various software versions upgrade.
+Sometimes these updates can scramble your website design and functionality, so having dedicated website management will ensure your investment stays in tip-top shape.